zhangzheheng12345/Lightest/README.md

 ## Usage

-You only need to add lightest.h to your project, and include it in test files.
+You only need to add `lightest.h` to your project, and include it in test files.
 No static library files or other complex things needed at all!

 ### To add tests & test cases

 * Use macro `DEFCASE(name)` to define a test case named 'name'.
 In the outputs, twenty `=` wrap the test case.
 When a test case ends, it will automatically give a test case report. `DEFCASE(name)` must be written in functions.
 * Use macro `DEFTEST(name)` to define a test named 'name'.
 A test can be wrapped in a test case or run inpendently.
 In the outputs, ten `=`s and ten `-` wrap the loggings from the test. `DEFTEST(name)` must be written in functions.
-* Here is an example showing how to use tests and test cases:
+* Here is an example showing how to add tests and test cases:

 ```C++
 // int main() {